nyxnor/onionjuggler/README.md

 ./setup.sh
 ```

-If the /etc/onionjuggler.conf does not exist, it will be created.
+If the /etc/onionjuggler.conf does not exist, it will be created with default values and configuration description.

 ### Usage